How Leaders can Successfully Lead a Customer-first Strategy Adoption

 BONUS: #8 Prepare for the Unthinkable

-I would encourage all leaders to revise their vision with these seven points in mind.
+I would encourage all leaders to revise their vision considering these seven points.

 5 Secrets You Need to Know About Brand Portfolio Success

-How do you know when you have too many variants in your brand portfolio?
+How do you know when your brand portfolio has too many variants?
 In my opinion, the answer is that it’s when you can’t answer that question!
 Can you?

 One of the most popular evergreen posts on C3Centricity is “The Beginners Guide to Brand Portfolio Management.”
 It seems that we all suffer from a deep-rooted fear of managing and reducing our brand portfolio, especially when it includes many historic or regional variants.